Finesse (character): Fictional character biography

 Finesse became friends with X-23 due to their lack of emotion.
 Finesse also stood by X-23 when she opposed the X-Men locking their students on the Academy grounds during the Avengers vs. X-Men storyline.
 However, their friendship took a turn for the worse when Jeremy Briggs tried to release a superhuman cure.
 After Briggs took out X-23 and tried to acid burn her, Finesse grabs X-23's arms and fatally stabs Briggs in the radial and femoral arteries, causing him to bleed profusely.
 She begins to wrap him a tourniquet, but then changes her mind and lets him bleed out.
 X-23 first thought she killed him, but when she finds out it was Finesse, she was furious.
 X-23 agrees to keep Finesse's secret, but declares they are no longer friends, upsetting Finesse.
 The faculty promotes the students, and Finesse immediately hits the databanks to test out her new security clearance, loading beta files.

 She is still with the Academy and is undisturbed by Reptil and X-23's mysterious disappearance caused by Arcade.

-Finesse is featured in the four-part series called 'Infinity: The Hunt'.
-A friendly competition between various schools for super-powered teenagers turns serious when intergalactic terrorist Thanos targets all of Earth's young super-beings.
+Finesse is featured in the four-part series called Infinity: The Hunt.
+A friendly competition between various schools for super-powered teenagers turns serious when Thanos targets all of Earth's young super-beings.
 Finesse's new classmate 'Crimson' is murdered in the initial attack.
 The various schools work together to survive and bring the attack back to Thanos' forces.

-Finesse appears in the pages of Avengers Undercover where she and Striker visit Hazmat in the S.H.I.E.L.D. detention center after Hazmat apparently killed Arcade.
+Finesse appears in the pages of Avengers Undercover, where she and Striker visit Hazmat in the S.H.I.E.L.D. detention center after she apparently kills Arcade.

 Finesse is part of an A.I.M. team kidnapping G.I.R.L. from a scientific exhibition led by Nadia Van Dyne, the current Wasp.
 A.I.M. had fooled their soldiers into believing that the attack, while violent, was ultimately intended to benefit the Earth through forced defensive weaponry invention.
 The A.I.M. team is repelled, all members ultimately captured.
 Finesse, along with other A.I.M. soldiers, is allowed 'probation' via working with Wasp, her scientists and the Avengers.
 Finesse's skills were suitable for bodyguard needs and repeated, exact repetitions of scientific experiments.